Grain quality: Physical properties of rice

 Example of length, shape and weight used in US grading system for brown rice kernels are shown below.

 Test weight

 Test weight is another important grading factor of rice, it is related to bulk density, and used to measure the relative amount of foreign material or immature kernels, it is useful index in milling outturn.
 The average test weight per bushel of U.S. rough rice is 45 lb.

 Impurities and damaged rice

-Impurities and damaged rice considered as single most important factor of rice quality because it directly related to economic value of lot, example presence of sand and stones will increase the weight of grain and damage rubber when send to the miller.
+Impurities and damaged rice considered as single most important factor of rice quality because it directly related to economic value of lot, example presence of sand and stones will increase the weight of grain and damage rubber when sent to the miller.
 Impurities and damaged rice contains dockage, damaged kernels, chalky grains, red rice, broken seed or kernels and odors.